 Mangilao, Guam 96913

 The Western Interstate Commission for Higher Education (WICHE) is a regional organization created by the Western Regional Education Compact and adopted in the 1950s by Western states.
 WICHE was created to facilitate resource sharing among the higher education systems of the West.
-It implements a number of activities to accomplish its objectives.
-Gain affordable access to higher education.
-Through enrollment at cooperating campus-based programs, WICHE's student access programs offer a broad range of options for students at the undergraduate, graduate, and professional levels.
+Helping students gain affordable access to higher education is one of its objectives.

-The 15 participating states are the following: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming.
+WICHE's member states include 15 Western states and member U.S. Pacific Territories and Freely Associated States (currently, the Commonwealth of the Northern Mariana Islands and Guam).
+WICHE’s 15 member states are: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming.

-Students must have one (1) year of residency in a qualified WRGP/WICHE state.
-Proof of eligibility can be demonstrated by submitting one of the following items:
+Students must demonstrate one (1) year of residency in a member WICHE state.
+Proof of residency can be demonstrated by providing one of the following:

 The Marine Laboratory has welcomed murals of native Guam marine life painted by UOG students.